BetterRules/openfisca-aotearoa/README.md

 ## Bootstrapping a country package

-First, create a directory and set up a git repository :
+First, create a directory and set up a git repository:

 ```sh
 COUNTRY_NAME=france # for instance